 I don’t mean copying their work.

-• 4) Start looking for an internship or jobs with a working pro.
+• Look for an internship or jobs with a working pro

 Let’s face it: